Life insurance FAQs

 What happens if I change my mind?

 Not a problem.
-If you decide you do not want the policy you can cancel it within 14 days of receiving your policy document (known as the free-look period).
+If you decide you do not want the policy you can cancel it within 14 days of receiving your policy document (this is known as the "free-look period").
 A signed cancellation is all that is required.
 Any premiums paid during the free-look period will be fully refunded to you.

 What information do I receive?

-Once your policy has been set up the insurer will send you your official policy document (which you should keep in a safe place).
+Once your policy has been set up, the insurer will send you your official policy document.
+You will also receive access to MyLifeDirect where you can view your policy information online anytime .

 What if my circumstances change?

-If you think you might need to make a claim please contact us straight away.
+LifeDirect is here to help.
+If you think a claim might be needed, please contact us straight away.
 We will then contact your insurer and get the claims process underway.

 When does my cover end?